fastforwardlabs/mdff06report/src/03a-technical-whitebox.md

 we can be confident that there is no hidden behavior lurking in the model.
 Our trust in the model is high.
-And we can use the numbers `A` and `B` to tell a borrower why we think they are unlikely to repay in precise but plain words (e.g., "Given your income, you are asking to borrow $1,000 too much.").
+And we can use the numbers `A` and `B` to tell a borrower why we think they are unlikely to repay in precise but plain words (e.g., *"Given your income, you are asking to borrow $1,000 too much."*).

 ![FIGURE 3.3 Given a new data point, we can explain why it is classified the way it is.](figures/2-12.png)

 Let's look at a tougher problem.
-Suppose we plot the longitude and latitude of temperature sensors in a field, and mark with a check or cross whether the yield of corn was high or low.
+Suppose we plot the longitude and latitude of temperature sensors in a field, and mark with a check or cross whether the yield of corn was high or low:

 ![FIGURE 3.4 Many problems are not linearly separable.](figures/2-13.png)